 Strengthening your core is still important during pregnancy.
 Abdominal exercises will help relieve back pain and will support the weight of your growing baby.
 Be sure to avoid any of these exercises that require you to be flat on you back.
 Two great core exercises are:

-Don’t forget to add pelvic floor exercises to your routine.
-Sometimes referred to as Kegels, these muscular contractions can decrease urinary and fecal incontinence, prevent hemorrhoids and pelvic organ prolapse, and may give you more control when you are pushing your baby out during childbirth.
+Don’t forget to add pelvic floor strengthening exercises to your routine.
+Sometimes referred to as Kegels or Kegel exercises for women, these muscular contractions can decrease urinary incontinence and fecal incontinence, prevent hemorrhoids and pelvic organ prolapse, and may give you more control when you are pushing your baby out during childbirth.

 American College of Obstetricians and Gynecologists (ACOG).
 (2015).
 Physical activity and exercise during pregnancy and the postpartum period.
 Committee Opinion No. 650.
 Obstet Gynecol, 126(6), e135-142.